nospaceships/node-raw-socket/README.md

 *This module has been created primarily to implement another, separate module, for the purpose of sending ICMP echo (ping) requests to many hosts at once.
-That module will be available shortly*
+That module will be available shortly.*

 This module is installed using [node package manager (npm)][npm]: